eltiffster/authorFunction/README.md

 During all three steps, you can configure what are called [flags](https://github.com/jcjohnson/torch-rnn/blob/master/doc/flags.md) or hyper-parameters: settings you can use to tweak or optimize your model (see ["Optimizing Hyper-parameters"](#optimizing-hyper-parameters)).
 You can get drastically different models by changing its hyper-parameters.

-The goal of the training process is to minimize the loss value (a representation of the margin of error)—in particular validation loss, which represents the error or distance between the model's prediction and actual data.
+The goal of the training process is to minimize the loss value (a representation of the margin of error)—in particular validation loss, which represents how a model performs on unseen data.
 When sampling a checkpoint (see below), it is usually best to sample the checkpoint with the lowest validation loss (and hence your most accurate model).

 Once you start the training process, you will see something like Fig. 8.
 From this interface, we can infer a number of characteristics.